 The Esports Media and Communication Track of the Bachelor of Science in Esports prepares students for a career in the broadcast and production side of esports.
 Through international experiences like collaborations with esports employees and players from around the world and trips abroad, internships with major esport and video game companies, and hands-on experiences with industry executives as well as the varsity esports team at Shenandoah, they will be ready for careers like esports event producers, broadcasters, and streamers.

-We at Shenandoah are proud innovators in merging academics with needs in the larger economy, and we recognize the growing power of the esports industry, which is projected to be valued at $1.4 billion by 2020.
+We at Shenandoah are proud innovators in merging academics with needs in the larger economy, and we recognize the growing power of the esports industry.

-That’s why we’ve decided to offer one of the first multi-track esports majors in the United States, and the first esports major in Virginia, starting in fall 2019.
+We offer one of the first multi-track esports majors in the United States, and the first esports major in Virginia.

 By 2021, global games market intelligence company Newzoo anticipates that “All major U.S. media conglomerates will have digital esports media rights,” and that esports will grow into a market bigger than that of traditional professional sports.
 We expect Shenandoah students and alumni to be an integral part of the action in a field that values quick and strategic thinking, mental agility, intellectual curiosity and creativity.

 A new world has arrived, right at your fingertips.

 We’re ready to pick up the controller and play.
 Are you?